 Once any yellowing is discovered, it is time to figure out if there is a problem with the plant.
 If you discover the yellowing leaf is located on the bottom of the plant, don’t worry.
 This is a natural process of the plant to discard the mature leaf in order to produce a new leaf.
 If multiple leaves are turning yellow or the top leaves are yellow, your plant may be sick.

 3 Reasons Why Your Phalaenopsis Leaves Are Yellow

 The first step is to isolate the plant away from any other orchids that you may have to ensure that they do not become ill as well.

 Here are 3 steps to take to try to determine the problem:

 - Direct sun may be the culprit.
 The leaves of a Phalaenopsis orchid can burn and turn yellow if they are exposed to direct sunlight.
 Try putting your orchid in a place that receives sufficient indirect sunlight.

 - Is the temperature right?
 Overly low temperatures can also cause orchid leaves to turn yellow.
-Make sure the temperatures around your orchid are between 65 and 80 degrees Fahrenheit during the day and 60 and 70 degrees at night.
+Make sure the temperatures around your orchid are between 65 and 80 F during the day and 60 and 70 F at night.